goneyak/coffee-shop-workflow-optimization/README.md

 *(See [docs/05_preorder_buffer.md](docs/05_preorder_buffer.md) for full notes.)*

-This scenario models a preorder workflow where Shots baristas begin preparing orders immediately after Till processes them, before the Till completes payment and handoff.
+This scenario models a preorder-style buffering rule where orders that leave Till are placed in a priority buffer for Shots before regular queue items.

-**Policy mechanism:** Processed orders enter a priority queue for Shots service, allowing concurrent preparation while Till remains available for the next customer.
+**Policy mechanism (as implemented):** Till-completed orders are routed to a priority queue (`preorder_q1`) and consumed first by the Shots stage within available service budget.

 **Trade-off Analysis:**
 - **System congestion reduction:** L̄ decreases from 14.05 to 12.02 (-14%)
-- **Visible queue (q0):** Unchanged at 8.7 (Till throughput unaffected)
+- **Visible queue (q0):** Essentially unchanged (Till throughput unaffected)
-- **Shots queue (q1):** Reduced to 0 (preorder absorbed immediately)
+- **Shots queue (q1):** Becomes near-zero on average (priority buffer absorbs most intermediate buildup)
 - **Throughput:** Maintained at 57.90 orders/hr (no change—Milk capacity still constrains system)

-**Operational Lesson:** Preorder buffering redistributes work within the system, reducing queue buildup at Shots while maintaining overall throughput.
-It doesn't increase capacity (limited by downstream Milk stage), but improves operational efficiency by enabling better workforce utilization.
-Baristas work more continuously rather than intermittently, reducing idle time while customer wait times remain approximately equal.
-Most effective when combined with Till efficiency improvements (Scenario 1) to shift the system bottleneck.
+**Operational Lesson:** In this model, preorder buffering mainly redistributes queueing across stages rather than increasing system capacity.
+It can smooth intermediate buildup at Shots while overall throughput remains constrained by downstream limits.

 ---